 After graduating from the computing faculty at the Dresden University of Technology (where he met Max), Friedrich was the first to join the team as a full-time developer.
 As a little boy, he wanted to be a tool-and-die maker.
 Luckily enough, he inherited his older brother’s C64 at the age of 6 and discovered a passion for coding.
 To date, Friedrich loves to delve into complex programming problems, and take his time to find not just any solution, but the perfect solution.

 Götz is the third gang member from the University of Dresden.
 During his studies of computer science, he took over occasional jobs for Max and Marcus, but also gained comprehensive professional experience as ice-cream maestro, supermarket cashier and adventure course instructor.
-Besides being involved in Ulysses’ development, he is responsible for managing the customer support team.
-If customer support is at a loss, Götz usually still has an ace up his sleeve.
+Besides being involved in Ulysses’ development, he sometimes provides support... for Ulysses’ customer support team: If they’re at a loss, Götz usually still has an ace up his sleeve.

 As Ulysses’ communication allrounder, Rebekka can rely on professional experience in PR for 1 festival for radio plays, 1 major e-commerce platform, 1 university and 2 research institutes, as well as a Master’s degree in Communications and Sociology.
 Rebekka loves literature and yoga, and truly enjoys to make sense of things by writing about them.
 She maintains a close albeit unilateral relationship with the office’s coffee machine.

 If based on age, Lea would be the baby of the team.
 As a struggling student of humanities – Lea is aspiring a double degree in English and Communications –, she was in need of money when she joined the team.
 Helping Ulysses users from all over the world not only fills Lea’s purse, but also brushes up her karma: “Anything you do will get back to you by some means or others”, she says.
 Lea plays the drums, and is a lover of languages, books and plants.